 Apple’s Magic Keyboard is the default option for every Mac desktop and a popular choice for MacBook users using a dock.
-But did you know that you have far better options available.
+But did you know you have far better options?

 The Magic Keyboard costs $99, has a slim profile, and doesn’t include a number pad.
 It feature scissor keys, which aren’t as bad as the Butterfly form on new MacBook models, but are nowhere near as good as the old Apple Keyboard.
 Its bigger keys are more stable, but lack in key travel—this can make typing for a long time uncomfortable.

 Whether you need a slim portable option, a mechanical keyboard, or an ergonomic design, here are the best keyboards for Mac users.